Consumer & small business impact

 — A letter by the NAACP, National Urban League, and other community advocacy groups.

-According to the Center for American Progress, in 2019, the median wealth (without defined-benefit pensions) of Black households was $24,100.
+Center for American Progress, in 2019, the median wealth (without defined-benefit pensions) of Black households was $24,100.
 For white households, it was nearly 8 times more—$189,100.
 This gap is partly due to the disparity in high-value asset ownership between the two groups.

 $189,100